(photo from Western Firearms)

 Stoner 63/63A Automatic Rifle: The Automatic Rifle is a closed-bolt rifle feeding ammunition from a top-mounted, 30-round magazine.
 The receiver is identical to the Rifle variants, but inverted, so that spent cases are ejected to the left.
 As the receiver has been inverted the cocking handle is now mounted underneath the foregrip.
 The front and rear sights are offset to the left to compensate for the magazine’s position.
 The AR does not have a semi-automatic mode.
 The automatic rifle configuration was field tested by the USMC for a short period during 1967.

-Stoner 63/63A Light Machine Gun: The LMG configuration fires from an open bolt and is fed from the right by linked ammunition kept in a 100-round plastic box.
+Stoner 63/63A Light Machine Gun: The LMG configuration fires from an open bolt and early versions fed from the left but the more common later variety fed from the right by linked ammunition kept in a 100-round plastic box.
 The receiver is identical to the Rifle variants, but inverted, so that spent cases and links are ejected to the left.
 The LMG has a quick-change barrel and a bottom-mounted gas tube.
 The LMG configuration was field tested by the USMC for a short period during 1967.

 Stoner 63/63A Medium Machine Gun: Identical to the LMG configuration.
 The difference is that the MMG comes with a separate adapter than can be used to attach the weapon to an M2 or M122 tripods.
 The MMG configuration was field tested by the USMC for a short period during 1967.